TheMulhima/Speedrun-Tricks-Visual-Helper/README.md

 # Speedrun-Tricks-Visual-Helper
-A mod that changes the color of the knight to help indicate when they can do an action.
-It shows when fireball dash and wall jumping are available and also when the knight is facing left or right (to help with turnarounds)
+A mod that changes the color of the knight to indicate when they can do an action which can help learning/doing skips.
+It shows when fireball, dash, or wall jumping are available and also when the knight is facing left or right (to see turnarounds).
+You can switch what action causes the color change by pressing the key that was binded to ChangeModeKey in the GlobalSettings file.

 # How its meant to be used
+It is meant to be used as a indicator for how well you are doing the skips **after** you have finished them.
+It is not for helping do the skips in real time because: 1) reaction time and 2) input lag.

 # How to use
 - Download the [Modding API](https://github.com/TheMulhima/Speedrun-Tricks-Visual-Helper/blob/master/README.md#downloading-modding-api).